Today In History logo TIH

 1955

-In August 1955, a group of Berber fighters from the Atlas Mountains attacked two French settlements in Morocco, killi…
+A group of Berber fighters from the Atlas Mountains attacked two French settlements in Morocco in August 1955, killin…

-In August 1955, a group of Berber fighters from the Atlas Mountains attacked two French settlements in Morocco, killing 77 French nationals.
+A group of Berber fighters from the Atlas Mountains attacked two French settlements in Morocco in August 1955, killing 77 French nationals.
 It was the most violent incident in the growing Moroccan independence movement and shocked the French public, which had not absorbed that French Morocco was becoming ungovernable.
 France had deposed Sultan Mohammed V two years earlier.
 The Sultan was restored in 1955 as the violence escalated.
 Morocco achieved independence in 1956.
 The attacks at Oued Zem were the turning point.

 1960